tom-draper/log-analyzer/README.md

 ## Advanced Config

+### Data Types

+Data types are inferred by default, but it may not always be possible to correctly identify the intended type of a value.
+You can provide explicit data types to help the parser with one of the following prefixes on your token name: `int_`, `float_`, `str_`, `time_` and `ip_`.

+If a token value fails to be converted into the explicit data type specified by its prefix, the token will take a null value and be excluded from the dashboard instead of reverting to the default string data type as usual.

+Data type warnings can be found at the bottom of your dashboard, highlighting tokens with inconsistently inferred data types.
+This can help you decide whether your patterns could benefit from explicit data types.

 ### Wildcard

 Unimportant but variable values within your log file can be excluded from your dashboard by using the wildcard character `*` within your pattern.